British Columbia Penitentiary: Executions

 Only one execution was ever carried out at BC Penitentiary.
-Before the abolition of the death penalty in Canada, executions were carried out at provincial prisons rather than federal prisons.
+Before the abolition of the death penalty in Canada, executions were carried out at provincial gaols rather than federal prisons.
 An exception was made in the case of Joseph Smith, aged 24, who was executed by hanging on January 31, 1913.

 Smith and another inmate at BC Penitentiary, Herman Wilson, killed a guard during an escape attempt on October 5, 1912.
 Wilson was injured during the attempt and died from his injuries before his trial; Smith was tried and convicted of murder.

 The official reasoning for conducting the execution at BC Penitentiary was that it was easier to continue to house Smith there rather than transfer him to a provincial institution.
 However, it is likely that this was intended to serve as an example to the other inmates at BC Penitentiary.
 A scaffold was specially constructed for the execution, near the spot where the guard had been killed during the failed escape attempt.
 Smith was interred in the prison cemetery.